 - Product test and verification.
 Simplexity’s systems engineering works with quality engineering to outline testing strategies for both subsystems and components as well as the entire system, including pre-test on functional prototypes, to ensure that the product meets requirements.

 A core aspect of Simplexity’s product development process is to “brainstorm from a systems perspective.”
 While modern smart products are built from components made of materials such as plastic, metal, and composites, they are much more than the sum of their parts.
-It is the careful and successful integration of different technologies brought together by a multi-disciplinary engineering team that brings a product to life.
-At Simplexity, the systems engineering team ties together the pieces from various technologies into a holistic product.
+By focusing on critical features of the design that cut across the traditional disciplinary lines, our systems engineering experts catch the issues that tend to fall through the cracks with engineering teams organized in the traditional manner.

 Simplexity's Engineering Experience

 Simplexity’s engineering team is made up of engineers with advanced degrees from top universities in fields such as digital signal processing and feedback control systems.
 Our expertise also includes practical knowledge based on years of product development experience.